-As a 5-year- old Shimla boy, I would often see these handsome tall men walking down Mall Road.
+As a 5-year- old Shimla boy, I would often see these tall, handsome men walking down Mall Road.
 Something looked different about them.
-The way they behaved, the way they spoke, I loved their presence, it was fascinating.
+The way they behaved, the way they spoke; I loved their presence, as it was fascinating.
 I wanted to be like them.

 The Sainik School environment reinforced my dream to don the Olive Greens.
 I gave the UPS exam and joined the National Defence Academy at age of 19 years in 1967.
 For me, it was Army, Army, and Army.
 Nothing else!

 My biggest inspiration was my grandfather.
 During long morning walks, he would impart values through his personal stories.
 I imbibed a lot of life’s learnings and philosophies from him.